NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 The outputs are the blended DEM as described earlier, and the weight which tells how much the SfS DEM contributed to the blended DEM.
-That weight equals to 1 where only the SfS DEM was used, is between 0 and 1 in the transition region between the lit and no-lit areas, which is determined by the values of the ``--lit-blend-length`` and ``--shadow-blend-length`` parameters (it grows somewhat depending on the value of ``--weight-blur-sigma``), and is 0 where only the LOLA values contribute to the solution.
-The weight function is the truncated signed Euclidean distance to the boundary, scaled to have values between 0 and 1, then blurred with a Gaussian kernel with the above-mentioned sigma.
-No blending happens for unlit regions of dimensions less than `--min-blend-size`, where the SfS DEM is kept.
+That weight equals to 1 where only the SfS DEM was used, is between 0 and 1 in the transition region between the lit and shadowed areas, which is determined by the values of the ``--lit-blend-length`` and ``--shadow-blend-length`` parameters (it grows somewhat depending on the value of ``--weight-blur-sigma``), and is 0 where only the LOLA values contribute to the solution.
+The weight function is the truncated signed Euclidean distance to the lit boundary, scaled to have values between 0 and 1, then blurred with a Gaussian kernel with the above-mentioned sigma.
+No blending happens for shadowed regions of dimensions less than `--min-blend-size`, where the SfS DEM is kept.
 See :numref:`sfs_blend` for more details.